getskua/skua/README.md

 Skua version numbers are in the format MAJOR.MINOR.PATCH.

 * MAJOR: A major release will include breaking API changes and old code will need to be ported over to a new version.
 * MINOR: A minor release will be backwards compatible with all code on the same MAJOR version.
+It will release new functionality, but in a backwards compatible manner.
 * PATCH: This is a small release to fix something within the latest MINOR version.
 It does not introduce new functionality.